INSIDE: The ULTIMATE GUIDE of the things you MUST pack in your Family Travel First Aid Bag.

 Eye Health & First Aid for Eye Injuries or Infections

-27. Eye ointment for conjunctivitis.
-(We had a doctor visit to our hotel last Bali trip, as Jack’s eye filled with pus after days and days of swimming in the hotel pool.)
+We called for a doctor visit to our hotel last Bali trip, as Jack’s eye filled with pus after days and days of swimming in the hotel pool.

 First Aid Supplies for Vomiting & Dehydration

-29. Vomit bags.
-We ‘borrow’ one or two new motion sickness bags from every flight we take.
+We ‘borrow’ one or two new motion sickness bags from every flight we take, and add them to our kit.

 Image credit: Pixabay